-Countdown!
+Other works: Countdown!
 A one-act, ten-minute play of social content.
 Winner, competition by Midwest Dramatists Conference, September 2017.
+Dramatists Guild reading, 5th Avenue Theatre, November 19.
 Full production by Dilys Guite Players, Lantern Theatre, Sheffield, England, October 2017.

 The First Time I saw Sara, presented Off-Broadway by A. M. Raychel at Theater-Studio, 750 Eighth Avenue, at 46th Street, New York.

 Whale War One: Elderly woman fights whaling ships on the high seas.
 A radio play broadcast over WRFG.